-- JICA supported projects have contributed about 9.3GW to India's total installed capacity of about 350GW. - With JICA's support the Haryana Transmission System Project has been setting examples of good practices in the sector by achieving the lowest transmission loss of 2.2% (lowest in India), which was 2.7% before the Project started. - JICA supported the Purulia Pumped Storage Project which has maximum output of 900MW and holds about 12% of peak-time output for West Bengal. - Under the Andhra Pradesh & Telangana Rural High Voltage Distribution System Project over 31,000 km of high voltage Direct Current lines.
+- JICA supported projects have contributed about 11.8 GW to India's total installed capacity of about 373 GW. - With JICA's support, the Haryana Transmission System Project has been setting examples of good practices in the sector by achieving the lowest transmission loss of 2.2% (lowest in India), which was 2.7% before the Project started. - JICA supported the Purulia Pumped Storage Project which has a maximum output of 900MW and holds about 12% of peak-time output for West Bengal. - Under the Andhra Pradesh & Telangana Rural High Voltage Distribution System Project over 31,000 km of high voltage Direct Current lines.